Brisket – 8/31/2025

 Burnt End BBQ

 Overall Rating and is it worth a visit: 8/10 and Yes.
-For being down in the corporate wasteland that is DTC, admittedly my expectations were tempered with this visit.
-When I rolled up at 11:40 AM, the sign still said closed and I wasn’t sure if they were still operating, but when I peeked inside, some staff saw me and came out to confirm that they were open, but they had forgotten to unlock the door that morning.
+For being down in the corporate wasteland that is DTC, admittedly, my expectations were tempered with this visit.
+When I rolled up at 11:40 AM, the sign still said closed, and I wasn’t sure if they were still operating, but when I peeked inside, some staff saw me and came out to confirm that they were open, but they had forgotten to unlock the door that morning.
 Upon walking in, there wasn’t any smoke smell to speak of, but the place had chill and comfortable vibes to it, with reclaimed wood along the walls, concrete floors, and seating for about 100, with some outdoor options as well.
 While nothing really blew me away with the barbecue, I have to give them credit that everything was pretty solid and had a good floor to its flavors across the board.
-With burnt ends being less common to find in Colorado, it was nice to see them a staple on the menu and the they were also the only place I’ve seen offering a pork burnt end option and only the second place in Colorado behind Pit Fiend, that I’ve seen offer smoked jackfruit.
-For being corporate owned, I’m pleasantly surprised at the quality and would recommend it if you’re in town for a conference and craving some bbq
+With burnt ends being less common to find in Colorado, it was nice to see them as a staple on the menu, and they were also the only place I’ve seen offering a pork burnt end option, and only the second place in Colorado, behind Pit Fiend, that I’ve seen offer smoked jackfruit.
+For being corporate-owned, I’m pleasantly surprised at the quality and would recommend it if you’re in town for a conference and craving some BBQ

 Date Visited: 7/7/2024